FREQUENTLY ASKED QUESTIONS

 Thing to keep an eye on:

 Your tattoo should feel like a sunburn for a couple of days.
 However if it gets redder, has discoloration, oozes, then these could all be a sign of an infection.
 At which point you should seek medical assistance.
-But this is rare and if you’ve kept it clean, its nothing to worry about!
+But this is rare and if you’ve kept it clean then you have nothing to worry about!

 Things to avoid on your tattoo: